jose-techcode/SysAdmin-Tool/README.md

 docker build -t luasys:latest .

-- Run the image

-docker run --rm luasys:latest

-- Run the image with privileges (recommended)

-docker run --rm --privileged luasys:latest (optional: < subcommand >)

 - Scan the docker image with trivy tool (false positives are expected)

 trivy image luasys:latest

+- Run the image with privileges

+docker run --rm --privileged luasys:latest (optional: < subcommand >)

+**Note:**

+The api subcommand does not work inside Docker.

+# 8.25.
+Run in Docker (with bash)

+- Execute this script to build docker image and scan with trivy tool

+./docker_trivy.sh

+- Run the image with privileges

+docker run --rm --privileged luasys:latest (optional: < subcommand >)

+**Note:**

+The api subcommand does not work inside Docker.

+# 8.5.
+Run in Docker (with makefile)

+- Execute makefile command to build docker image and scan with trivy tool

+make image

+- Run the image with privileges

+docker run --rm --privileged luasys:latest (optional: < subcommand >)

 **Note:**